qmk/qmk_firmware/keyboards/frooastboard/walnut/readme.md

 ![frooastboard/walnut](https://i.imgur.com/4erTDZq.jpg)

-This is the Toastboard walnut keyboard.
+This is the Frooastboard Walnut keyboard.
 It is made of walnut wood, has 48 underglow LEDs and a solid aluminum base plate.
 It uses a USB Type-C connector and will likely be available for sale soon.

 * Keyboard Maintainer: [Frooastside](https://github.com/Frooastside)
 * Hardware Supported: Frooastboard Walnut